 - Encourage local PTAs to enter next year’s officers into the Committees tab in memberplanet (WSPTA membership database) and to plan board transition meeting(s).

-- Provide support to local PTAs with their memberplanet year-end tasks and encourage them to print their membership roster.
+- Provide support to local PTAs with their memberplanet “End of Year Database Checklist” and encourage them to print their membership roster.

 - Encourage incoming local PTA leaders to plan a summer board retreat.

 - Remind local PTA leaders about the Annual Report for Nonprofit Corporations.